About Us

 Our Story

 CAPE’s story began in 1992, following the rescue of a big, slobbery dog named Huckleberry.
-This unruly, chaotic, spirited hound became the spark that inspired CAPE’s co-founder, JP Novic, to create an organization rooted in compassion and committed to saving the lives of animals with special needs.
+This unruly, chaotic, spirited hound became the spark that inspired CAPE’s founders to create an organization rooted in compassion and committed to saving the lives of animals with special needs.

 Since then, CAPE has rescued thousands of animals through its hands-on rescue efforts and award-winning education programs.